-Suspicious physical exam:

-- No abnormal findings - Abnormal findings in exam room inconsistent with witnessed behavior (patient has normal gait from car to office door, but limps once inside door) - Exaggerative behaviors, pain is always a 10 on a scale of 1 to 10. - Unimpressive imaging - Presence of injecting behavior (old or recent "track marks" or multiple healed or current abscesses) or marked nasal erythema from insufflation ("snorting") - Patient smells like marijuana smoke

-Equivocal compliance:

-• NCCSRS shows multiple providers, multiple pharmacies, prescriptions for multiple types and of medications, out of the area doctors, etc.

-- UDS is refused or abnormal; patient offers multiple excuses; presence of any illegal substances (marijuana) - Inconsistent test results over time - Patient seeks recurrent early refills for lost or stolen prescriptions or for increased opioid use without consultation with prescriber - Patient has excuses for lost pills (lost my prescription, my dog ate my pills, etc.)

-No or equivocal clinical improvement:

-- Subjective improvement alone does not count - Lack of evidence of objective improvement in physical, functional and psychosocial activities, - Lack of evidence of decreasing use of opioid medications, decreasing visits to emergency rooms, etc.

-What you should do when the clinician suspects misuse, abuse or addiction:

-- Request picture I.D. or other I.D. and a Social Security number.
-Photocopy these documents and include in the patient's record. - Call a previous practitioner, pharmacist or hospital to confirm the patient's story. - Confirm a telephone number, if provided by the patient. - Confirm the current address at each visit. - Investigate suspicions further by presenting and discussing specific concerns with the patient, re-checking NCCSRS information, increase the use of drug screens, talk with family members - Write prescriptions for limited quantities until concerns are resolved and it is safe to do so, and increase frequency of visits and drug screens.
+1 • Patient brings records that look old, tattered or suspicious in some 2 other way 3 • Patient asks for a specific controlled substance (example: prefers 4 Lortab® over Narco) 5 6 7 Suspicious physical exam: 8 No abnormal findings 9 • Abnormal findings in exam room inconsistent with witnessed 10 behavior (patient has normal gait from car to office door, but limps 11 once inside door) 12 • Exaggerative behaviors, pain is always a 10 on a scale of 1 to 10.
+13 Unimpressive imaging 14 15 Presence of needle "tracks"Patient smells like marijuana smoke 16 • I attent smens like marjuana smoke 17 Equivocal compliance: 18 • NCCCDC shows multiple may ideas multiple phomeonics 19 • NCCSRS shows multiple providers, multiple pharmacies, 20 prescriptions for multiple types and of medications, out of the area 21 doctors, etc. 22 • UDS is refused or abnormal; patient offers multiple excuses; 23 presence of any illegal substances (marijuana) 24 25 Inconsistent test results over time Patient seeks early refills 25 26 Patient has excuses for lost pills (lost my prescription, my dog ate my 27 pills, etc.) 28 29 30 Equivocal clinical improvement: 31 • Subjective improvement does not count 32 • Objective may include the following: is the patient going back 33 to work, attending appointments with a spouse (who can 34 confirm improvement), showing a need for less medication, 35 visiting emergency rooms less, etc. 36 visiting emergency rooms less, etc. 37 What you should do when confronted by a suspected drug abuser: 38 • Request picture I.D. or other I.D. and a Social Security number.
+39 Photocopy these documents and include in the patient's record.
+40 • Call a previous practitioner, pharmacist or hospital to confirm the 41 patient's story.
+42 Confirm a telephone number, if provided by the patient.
+43 • Confirm the current address at each visit.

+- 1 2

+- Write prescriptions for limited quantities.

-Consultation and Referral:
+- 3 Consultation and Referral: